ijonele/tech-writer-spec-rita/04-endpoints.md

   Filters by status of the task: **open**, **in progress**, or **complete**.
 In the current version, you can update the task status manually using our website.
 Later we'll add an endpoint allowing to update tasks including their statuses.

 - `component`: `API_DOCS` / `HELP_CENTER` / `SDK_DOCS` / `OAS_FILE`
-  Filters by documentation type
+  Filters by documentation type.

 - `updatedAfter`
-  Filter tasks that have been updated after a specific date (YYYY-MM-DD)
+  Filter tasks that have been updated after a specific date (YYYY-MM-DD).

 ### Responses